fstnetwork/module-api/API_Reference/Issuer/publishSmartVoucher.md

 ## Parameters
 ### Request
 - **`name`** \<string>
-  - name of the voucher
+  - Smart Voucher name.
+  - Reuqired: Yes
 - **`consumable`** \<boolean>
+  - The Smart Voucher is consumable or not.
+  - Reuqired: Yes
 - **`symbol`** \<string>
-  - symbol of the voucher.
+  - Smart Voucher symbol.
+  - Reuqired: Yes
 - **`totalSupply`** \<string>
-  - totalSupply of the voucher (decimal)
+  - Total supply of the Smart Voucher.
+The format is Decimaled Number.
+  - Reuqired: Yes
 - **`price`** \<string>
- - price
+ - Smart Voucher price.
   - **`numerator`** \<string>
-  - numerator
+    - The numerator of this fraction.
+    - Reuqired: Yes
   - **`denominator`** \<string>
-  - denominator
+    - The denominator of this fraction.
+    - Reuqired: Yes
 - **`expiry`** \<string>
+  - Expiry date of the Smart Voucher.
+The format is Unix Timestamp in millisecond resolution.
+  - Reuqired: Yes
 - **`description`** \<string>
+  - Description of the Smart Voucher.
+  - Reuqired: Yes
 - **`proofOfContract`** \<string>
+  - The PDF file of the Smart Voucher contract.
+  - Reuqired: Yes

 ### Response
 - **`publishVoucher`** \<PublishVoucherPayload>